Dog Psychology, Behaviour & Training

 Many rescue dogs were originally puppies, who became confused, frustrated, anxious, fearful, confused and overexcited within their home before being given up to rescue centres worldwide.
 Many of these emotions could have been avoided with the correct knowledge before being given up to a rescue.

-worldwide, helping with specific psychological, and behavioural therapies and training methods that help change the thoughts and feelings that dictate undesirable or unpredictable behaviour.
+across the UK and worldwide, providing targeted psychological and behavioural therapies and training methods to change the thoughts and feelings that drive undesirable or unpredictable behaviour.

-These dogs are in more need of our help and most of this work is offered free or at a substantially reduced rate.
+These dogs need our help more, and most of this work is offered free or at a substantially reduced rate.

 Helping you to